Home | Volume 16 | Article number 17

 Introduction: Diabetes mellitus (DM) is a major health concern in South Africa and worldwide.
 Chronic condition management is guided by the Standard Treatment Guidelines (STGs) of South Africa.
 This study aimed to investigate the compliance to the STGs by health professionals, in managing patients with Type 2 diabetes mellitus (T2DM) attending a district hospital in Gauteng and to determine the extent of glycaemic control for these patients.

-Methods: a retrospective review of 153 randomly selected medical records of patients with T2DM who accessed care between June 2022 and May 2023 from a district hospital's outpatient department (OPD) was conducted.
+Methods: a retrospective review of randomly selected selected medical records of patients with T2DM who accessed care between June 2022 and May 2023 from a district hospital's outpatient department (OPD) was conducted.
 Demographic data were recorded.
 Clinical data recorded included Random blood glucose (RBG) levels, Glycated haemoglobin (HbA1c), Blood pressure (BP), Body mass index (BMI) and weight.

-Results: mean age of patients was 59.3 years (± 12.4).
+Results: one hundred and fifty three records were reviewed.
+Mean age of patients was 59.3 years (± 12.4) of whom 55.6% were female.
 Females were 55.6% and males were 44.4%, (n=153).
-Six patients, 3.9% (n=153), had no co-morbid conditions and 147 patients, 96.1% (n=153), had at least one or more co-morbidities.
-During the one-year study period, HbA1c was measured once in 69.3% (n=153) of patients.
-Of these patients, 16% (n=106) achieved glycaemic targets.
+Six (3.9%) patients had no co-morbid conditions and 147 patients (96.1%) had at least one or more co-morbidities.
+During the one-year study period, HbA1c was measured once in 69.3% (n=106) of patients.
+Of these 106 patients, only 16% (n=17) achieved glycaemic targets.
 Random blood glucose levels and BP were checked at each clinic visit.
-Exclusive oral hypoglycaemic treatment and exclusive insulin therapy were prescribed in 57.5% and 5.9% of patients respectively, (n=153).
+Exclusive oral hypoglycaemic treatment (57,5%), exclusive insulin therapy (5.9%) and combination therapies (36.5%)were prescribed.

 Conclusion: the study demonstrates unsatisfactory compliance to treatment guidelines at this hospital and highlights the need to review the implementation of the treatment guidelines in public sector facilities in South Africa.